There are some accounting terms that are difficult for us non-accountant types to wrap our heads around. Deferred revenue is definitely one of them.

 Deferred revenue example

-Like many subscription businesses, GoToMeeting offers each of its plans as monthly (credit card is charged once a month) or yearly (card is charged all at once for a year’s worth of service.)
+Like many subscription businesses, GoToMeeting offers each of its plans on a monthly (credit card is charged once a month) and yearly (card is charged all at once for a year’s worth of service) recurring payment schedule.

 Manual nightmare for calculating deferred revenue

-Fusebill supports the revenue recognition requirements laid out in ASC 606 for recurring revenue and can help any subscription business become compliant.
+Fusebill supports the revenue recognition requirements laid out in ASC 606 for recurring revenue and allows any subscription business to take necessary steps towards compliance.

 Did this article help with your understanding of deferred revenue?
-Or do you have anything to add?
+If you have more questions, you can talk with one of our billing experts who are always happy to answer any questions you might have.